dubek/malc/README.md

 49 - 0x31 - atom - implemented as a vector of size 1.

-### Env

-Env is implemented as a vector with two elements:
+65 - 0x41 - Env - implemented as a vector with two elements:

 * Index 0: `outer` - an outer environment, or `nil` if this is the root environment
 * Index 1: `data` - a hash-map from variables names to their values

-### Func

-Func is implemented as a vector with 3 elements:
+66 - 0x42 - Func - implemented as a vector with three elements:

 * Index 0: `arg_names` - Vector of symbols (argument names)
 * Index 1: `env` - Env